teleport-operator Chart Reference | Teleport

 caPins is a list of Teleport CA fingerprints that is used by the operator to

-validate the identity of the Teleport Auth server.
+validate the identity of the Teleport Auth Service.
 This is only used when joining

 3025) and is ignored when joining through a Proxy